 The biggest employers in the area are health, higher education, research and creative industries.

 Retail, food and drink, and creative industries account for more than half of all local businesses.

-The customer intercept survey report, available for download below, provides a customer profile of visitors to Oxford Street including demographics, shopping patterns, visit frequency and competition, overall precinct improvement suggestions and new opportunities for local businesses.
+The customer intercept survey report provides a customer profile of visitors to Oxford Street including demographics, shopping patterns, visit frequency and competition, overall precinct improvement suggestions and new opportunities for local businesses.

 The survey was undertaken in October 2013.